mert-aydemir/instagram-volume-limiter/README.md

-# instagram-volume-limiter
+Instagram Volume Limiter: A Firefox web extension designed to stop Instagram videos from starting at full blast.

-Tame annoying loud Instagram videos!
-This Firefox add-on lets you set a comfortable default volume (0-100%) via a popup with toggle, presets, and keyboard shortcuts.
+Set your preferred default volume level using an intuitive popup interface that includes an adjustable slider, an on/off toggle switch, quick volume presets (Silent, 5%, 25%, 50%), and convenient keyboard shortcuts for volume control and toggling the extension.
+Open source project.